KH-ReFined/KH-ReFined/README.md

 5. In the PC and Xbox ports of Birth by Sleep, the ability to rename the finishers has been removed.
 This fix adds that feature back, bound to Tri/Y, popping up a window to allow for renames.
 (Before you judge me for using a window, this is basically how the PSP goes about doing this, too.)
 6. CrazyCatz00's English Patch for Kingdom Hearts 2 - Final Mix on the PS2 had an option in the menu to switch from and to English or Japanese voice acting.
 This mod reimplements that to the games.
 7. The party will wear their Halloween costumes in the days between October 31st and November 2nd (inclusive).
 Whilst they wear their Christmas costumes in the days between December 24th and January 1st (also inclusive).
 8. Starting in Birth by Sleep, the player is given an option to retry a forced encounter instead of being sent to the room before.
-Re:Fixed implements this feature to KH2 and it will replace the continue option.
+Re:Fined implements this feature to KH2 and it will replace the continue option.
 To revert back to and from the continue option, you can use the left and right D-Pad buttons.

 ## Installation